concourse/rfcs/031-set-pipeline-step/proposal.md

   Or should we emit a warning?

+* Should we support glob expansion in `var_files`?

+  The `concourse-pipeline` resource supports this by just performing glob expansion against its local filesystem.
+For the `set_pipeline` step, this is a bit more challenging - there *is* no local filesystem.
+Would we have to implement glob expansion in the Baggageclaim API or something?
+How easily would this translate to other runtimes?

 * `set_pipeline: self`

   Currently, the `foo` in `set_pipeline: foo` is the name of a pipeline to set.